 If you’re looking for a laptop that will fit your business needs, then the Dell Inspiron 15 7000 is an option that will leave some cash left over for money-making investments.

 Sometimes a typical laptop just doesn’t cut it.
-If you need a reliable stylus or a mobile workstation with a creative side, the Surface Pro 6 is your best bet under $1,000.
-Starting at under $900, the latest Surface Pro features an 8th-generation Intel Core i5 processor, 8GB of RAM, and 128GB of storage space.
-It’s a solid performer, and the touchscreen and active pen — which will run you an extra $100 — make this one of the best digital drawing surfaces around.
+If you need a reliable stylus or a mobile workstation with a creative side, the Surface Pro 7 is your best bet under $1,000.
+Starting at $750, the latest Surface Pro features 10th-generation Intel Core processors, up to 16GB of RAM, and up to 1TB of storage space.
+For $900, you get a Core i5, 8GB of RAM, and a 128GB SSD.
+The Surface Pro 7 is a solid performer, and the touchscreen and Surface Pen — which will run you an extra $100 — make this one of the best digital drawing surfaces around.

 Research and buying tips